MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/per-machine-installation.md

 # Install the sync app per-machine

-By default, the OneDrive sync app installs per-user, meaning that you will need to install the app for each user on a machine.
-With the per-machine installation option, you will only need to install the app once on a PC.
-This option is especially useful for computers with multiple users, as well as for when you don't want executable files running from a user profile.
+By default, the OneDrive sync app installs per-user, meaning that you'll need to install the app for each user on a machine.
+With the per-machine installation option, you'll only need to install the app once on a PC.
+This option is especially useful for computers with multiple users and for when you don't want executable files running from a user profile.

 Other than where the sync app is installed, the behavior is the same.